Export for organic businesses after Brexit

 The UK organic certification system will no longer be recognised by the EU, so UK certifiers (like Soil Association Certification) must apply to the European Commission (EC) for individual approval.
 This needs to be obtained before their licensees can export from the UK, or a third country, to the EU.

 The following information applies to farmers and growers, manufacturers and traders certified by Soil Association.
-If you are planning to export to the EU after Brexit you will need to email your Certification Officer to let them know which products you will be exporting.
+If you are planning to export to the EU after the end of the implementation period, you will need make sure all the products you are planning on exporting are on your trading schedule.
 If you are licensed by another Certification Body, get in touch with them directly.

-Let your Certification Officer know you’ve registered to trade and they will make the necessary minor changes to your certificate and trading schedule to allow your ongoing access to the EU organic market.
+Let your Certification Officer know you’ve registered to trade and they will make the necessary minor changes to your certificate and trading schedule to allow your ongoing access to the EU organic market after December 2020.

 All businesses trading with the EU after Brexit who are VAT registered will start to be enrolled into Economic Operator Registration and Identification (EORI) by HMRC.

-There will be some changes for the company importing the goods into the EU.
-They will have to ensure their organic certification covers them for importing and be registered on TRACES NT.
+There may also be some changes for the company importing the goods into the EU.
+If equivalence arrangements are not established, they will have to ensure their organic certification covers them for importing and be registered on TRACES NT.
 They will also need to notify the port authority in the country the goods are clearing that they have an organic shipment arriving.

 Exporting goods worldwide will depend on: